TwilightLilyy/EEC/README.md

 ## GUI

 A basic Tkinter interface is provided in `race_gui.py`.
 It lets you start and stop the logging utilities, shows the current iRacing connection status and has buttons to reset or save the log files.
-A "View Logs…" button opens the latest text logs right inside the program.
+A "View Logs…" button opens the latest text logs right inside the program and "View Standings…" displays the current order from `sorted_standings.csv`.
 If the optional `openai` package is installed and an `OPENAI_API_KEY` environment variable is set, the GUI can send the logs to ChatGPT and store the resulting analysis in a text file.

 Run it with: